Spanish flu: Signs and symptoms

 The majority of the infected experienced only the typical flu symptoms of sore throat, headache, and fever, especially during the first wave.
 However, during the second wave, the disease was much more serious, often complicated by bacterial pneumonia, which was often the cause of death.
-This more serious type would cause heliotrope cyanosis to develop, whereby the skin would first develop two mahogany spots over the cheekbones which would then over a few hours spread to color the entire face blue, followed by black coloration first in the extremities and then further spreading to the limbs and the torso.
-After this, death would follow within hours or days due to the lungs being filled with fluids.
-Other signs and symptoms reported included spontaneous mouth and nosebleeds, miscarriages for pregnant women, a peculiar smell, teeth, and hair falling, delirium, dizziness, insomnia, loss of hearing or smell, and impaired vision.
+This more serious type would cause heliotrope cyanosis to develop, whereby the skin would first develop two mahogany spots over the cheekbones which would then over a few hours color the entire face blue, followed by black coloration first in the extremities and then the limbs and the torso.
+Death would follow within hours or days due to the lungs being filled with fluids.
+Other signs and symptoms reported included spontaneous mouth and nosebleeds, miscarriages for pregnant women, a peculiar smell, teeth and hair falling out, delirium, dizziness, insomnia, loss of hearing or smell, and impaired vision.
 One observer wrote, "One of the most striking of the complications was hemorrhage from mucous membranes, especially from the nose, stomach, and intestine.
 Bleeding from the ears and petechial hemorrhages in the skin also occurred".
-The severity of the symptoms was believed to be caused by cytokine storms.

 The majority of deaths were from bacterial pneumonia, a common secondary infection associated with influenza.
-This pneumonia was itself caused by common upper respiratory-tract bacteria, which were able to get into the lungs via the damaged bronchial tubes of the victims.
+This pneumonia was itself caused by common upper respiratory-tract bacteria, which were able to get into the lungs via the damaged bronchial tubes.
 The virus also killed people directly by causing massive hemorrhages and edema in the lungs.
-Modern analysis has shown the virus to be particularly deadly because it triggers a cytokine storm (overreaction of the body's immune system).
-One group of researchers recovered the virus from the bodies of frozen victims and transfected animals with it.
-The animals suffered rapidly progressive respiratory failure and death through a cytokine storm.
-The strong immune reactions of young adults were postulated to have ravaged the body, whereas the weaker immune reactions of children and middle-aged adults resulted in fewer deaths among those groups.
+Modern analysis has shown the virus to be particularly deadly because in animal trials it triggers an overreaction of the body's immune system (cytokine storm).
+The strong immune reactions of young adults were postulated to have ravaged the body, whereas the weaker immune reactions of children and middle-aged adults resulted in fewer deaths.